 Mark and Sue Carlson honor his mother with investment in Hale Library.

 Four generations of Mark and Sue Carlson’s family have studied in Kansas State University’s Hale Library (previously Farrell Library).
-With ongoing renovations at Hale, Mark and his wife, Sue, saw an opportunity to invest in K-State and honor Mark’s mother, Virginia, who was a librarian.
-The children’s literature section of Hale Library will be called the Virginia Carlson Family Reading Room.
+During renovations at Hale, Mark and his wife, Sue, saw an opportunity to invest in K-State and honor Mark’s mother, Virginia, who was a librarian.
+They gave to name the children’s literature section of Hale Library in her honor — the Virginia Carlson Family Reading Room.

 “The opportunity to honor my mother and her legacy, support the renovation of one of our country’s greatest resources, and in so doing, benefit students and faculty for years to come inspired us to make this gift,” Mark said.
 “Naming the beautiful room that houses the children’s book collection and which provides a peaceful setting in which K-State students can study and reflect is an ideal way to honor her legacy.”